A model-agnostic analysis of hybrid stars with reactive interfaces: The role of interface reactions on stellar stability

+As shown by Chandrasekhar \cite{Chandrasekhar:1964zz}, stellar stability can be assessed by inspecting the response of equilibrium configurations to small radial perturbations.
+In a dynamically unstable star, small perturbations grow without limit, leading to the collapse or disruption of the object.
+In a stable star, fluid elements along the stellar interior oscillate around their equilibrium positions, compressing and expanding periodically.
+The formalism of small radial perturbations of spherically symmetric stars shows that stellar configurations are stable if the frequency $\omega_{0}$ of the fundamental mode verifies $\omega_{0}^2 \geq 0$ and unstable if $\omega_{0}^2 < 0$.

-On the other hand, it has been shown that the conversion speed between quarks and hadrons at a sharp interface in a HS is deeply related to the dynamic stability of the object \cite{VasquezFlores:2012vf, Pereira:2017rmp, Mariani:2019vve, Tonetto:2020bie, Pereira:2020cmv, Rodriguez:2020fhf,Parisi:2020qfs}.
-As shown by Chandrasekhar \cite{Chandrasekhar:1964zz}, stability can be assessed by inspecting the response of equilibrium configurations to small radial disturbances, since these would grow without bound in an unstable system.
-However, in the case of HSs, Chandrasekhar's analysis is not straightforward, since radial perturbations may induce the phase conversion of fluid elements in the neighborhood of the interface.
-Let us first assume that the conversion timescale $\tau_{\mathrm{conv}}$ is much larger than the oscillation period $\tau_{\mathrm{osc}}$ of perturbed fluid elements (\emph{slow} conversions).
-When a fluid element close to the quark-hadron interface is disturbed and radially displaced from its equilibrium position, it will maintain its chemical composition even if its pressure successively takes values above and below the transition pressure, $p_t$.
+However, in the case of HSs, Chandrasekhar's analysis is not straightforward because radial perturbations may induce phase conversions in the neighborhood of the interface.
+Let us first assume that phase conversions are \emph{slow}, i.e. that the conversion timescale $\tau_{\mathrm{conv}}$ turns out to be much larger than the oscillation period $\tau_{\mathrm{osc}} = 2 \pi \omega_0^{-1}$ of perturbed fluid elements (notice that for typical NSs, $\tau_{\mathrm{osc}} \sim 1 \, \mathrm{ms}$).
+When matter close to the quark-hadron interface is disturbed and radially displaced from its equilibrium position, it will maintain its composition even if its pressure fluctuates above and below the transition pressure, $p_t$.
 Thus, the interface oscillates around its unperturbed position and fluid elements on either side cannot traverse it.
-Since the interface oscillates with the same period as the disturbances, its movement can be encoded in junction conditions for the relative radial displacement, $\xi$, and the Lagrangian perturbation of the pressure, $\Delta p$, which must be continuous across the phase splitting surface \cite{Pereira:2017rmp}.
-Otherwise, if conversions are \emph{rapid} ($\tau_{\mathrm{conv}} \ll \tau_{\mathrm{osc}}$), the interface stays at rest with respect to the stellar center and matter can move across it changing {\emph{instantaneously}} its composition.
-This implies that $\left[\xi- \Delta p / (r_t p_0^\prime) \right]$ and $\Delta p$ must be continuous across the interface, being $r_t$ its radial position and $p_0^\prime$ the pressure's radial derivative in the unperturbed configuration \cite{Pereira:2017rmp}.
+Since the interface oscillates with the same period as the disturbances, its movement can be encoded in junction conditions for the relative radial displacement, $\xi$, and the Lagrangian perturbation of the pressure, $\Delta p$, which must be continuous across the phase splitting surface \cite*{Pereira:2017rmp}:

+where $^+$ and $^-$ indicate the function values on each side of the interface.
+Otherwise, if conversions are \emph{rapid} ($\tau_{\mathrm{conv}} \ll \tau_{\mathrm{osc}}$), the interface stays at rest with respect to the stellar center and matter moves across it changing {\emph{instantaneously}} its composition.
+In this case $[\xi- \Delta p / (r_t p_0^\prime) ]$ and $\Delta p$ are continuous across the interface,